 Have your say on police funding in Gwent

-This would allow Gwent Police to maintain current police officer levels of 1,323, and also maintain previous investment in priority areas such as neighbourhood policing, child protection, hate crime, domestic abuse, rape, sexual assault, and serious and organised crime.
+An increase of about £2 a month (based on a band D property) would allow Gwent Police to maintain current police officer levels of 1,325, and also maintain investment to tackle priority areas including neighbourhood policing, child protection, domestic abuse, rape, sexual assault, hate crime, and serious and organised crime.

 It would also support recent investment in policing by the UK Government called Operation Uplift, which will see approximately 160 new officers joining Gwent Police over the next three years.
 These officers are additional to Gwent Police’s planned recruitment for the year.